dinh/dashboard-sample/README.md

-All we are doing is using [Plotly](https://plotly.com/python/) and some templating around `express.line(data)` to build charts in `Python` with certain request paramaters.
-This generates html to replace the plot on the screen with an updated version without needing to do a full page reload.
+All we are doing is using [Plotly](https://plotly.com/python/) and some templating around `express.line(data)` to build charts in `Python` with certain request parameters.
+This generates html to replace the plot at the specified `market-chart` div without needing to do a full page reload.
+This can be seen in the fig below:

 ![Koyfin](.images/component.gif)